The Ultimate Backpacking Malaysia Itinerary & Route (Including Borneo!)

 There are many buses that leave from Kuala Lumpur to Malacca and takes 2-3 hours.
 You can get tickets here.

-Travelling to Borneo gives you the chance for an off the beaten path adventure.
-Its exotic natural landscapes consist of ancient rainforest, incredible dive sites, and hidden beaches.
+Borneo is a paradise for wildlife and nature lovers.
+Backpacking Borneo offers an off the beaten path adventure through exotic natural landscapes, ancient rainforests, incredible dive sites, and pristine beaches.

 Mount Kinabulu Malaysia itinerary and backpacking route

-It’s also the starting point for the famous trek to Borneo’s highest peak, Mount Kinabalu, a few day trek where you watch the sunrise above rolling clouds.
+About 2 hours drive from Kota Kinabalu is the starting point for the famous trek to Borneo’s highest peak, Mount Kinabalu.
+A steep 2 day climb where you watch the sunrise above rolling clouds.
+You need to register before climbing and take a guide.

 Air Asia and Malaysian Airlines operate daily domestic and international flights from KL to Kota Kinabalu, you can also fly from places like Brunei, Jakarta, and Taipei.